 If you rely on an external safety as your insurance to keep you safe from a negligent discharge, I would suggest you practice your weapon's safety skills more before carrying.
 You wouldn't feel safe pointing a loaded firearm at someone you love because you had the safety engaged right?
 So don't put all your eggs in this basket.
-No gun is more or less safe by itself, it is you who is responsible for safe handeling of the firearm.
-An external safety while necessary on certain guns, is an optional feature on others and its benefit is based on personal preference.
+No gun is more or less safe by itself, it is you who is responsible for the safe handling of the firearm.
+An external safety while necessary on certain guns is an optional feature on others and its benefit is based on personal preference.

 Remember a mechanically sound gun will not fire without manipulation of the trigger, with or without an external safety present.
 No matter how many safeties are present on a handgun, if the owner is not safe the potential for problems exist.